cirosantilli/linux-cheat/json.md

 - ECMA-404: <http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf>

 JSON is based on EcmaScript 3 literal notation.
-For this reason it is specially popular amongst the Javascript community.
+For this reason it is specially popular amongst the JavaScript community.

-It is however *not* a strict subset of Javascript object only because it can contain two characters that Javascript cannot: <http://timelessrepo.com/json-isnt-a-javascript-subset>
+It is however *not* a strict subset of JavaScript object only because it can contain two characters that JavaScript cannot: <http://timelessrepo.com/json-isnt-a-javascript-subset>
 and JSON creator [said](https://mail.mozilla.org/pipermail/es-discuss/2009-June/009451.html):

 > JSON is done.
 JSON will not be revised.